jhu-arch/rockfish-docs/3_Navigating/Managing_Group_Permissions.rst

 Default Group on Login
 **********************

 Your default group (first in the `groups` output) is used each time you log in.
-If this group is outdated or not associated with your current work, contact `help@rockfish.jhu.edu` to request a change.
+If this group is outdated or not associated with your current work, contact `help@rockfish.jhu.edu <mailto:help@rockfish.jhu.edu>`__ to request a change.

 Group Permissions and Quotas
 *****************************